 Yes, anyone with the time and desire can make their own barn quilt.
 This topic has been well documented across the Internet (the Kansas Farm Bureau has some suggestions).
 A simple search will lead you to barn quilt painting workshops, as well.
 If you don’t want to do it yourself, you can contact a local artist to make one for you.

-To have a barn quilt added to a quilt trail, however, some cooperation with local officials will be required.
+To have your barn quilt added to a quilt trail, however, you will need to cooperate with local officials.
 Before starting, be sure to contact the organization that oversees the barn quilt trail in your area, as there are usually guidelines for designing and mounting quilt blocks that are to be promoted by the community.

 To make a barn quilt, you will want to use exterior-grade sign board, as it can last for years.
-Some primer and several coats of paint with ample drying time in between are used to ensure a clear, attractive design.
-Painter’s tape is used to make straight lines and clean edges.
+You will also want to plan on using some primer and several coats of paint with ample drying time in between to ensure a clear, attractive design.
+Use painter’s tape to make straight lines and clean edges.

-Simple designs are recommended because they typically have greater visual impact, particularly when viewed from a moving vehicle.
+Simple designs are usually best because they have greater visual impact, particularly when viewed from a moving vehicle.

 But before you take up barn quilt painting, be aware of the advice from those who have done it—it’s addictive!